Gabriel Auphan: Vichy government

 In August 1941 Auphan was named chef d'état-major des forces maritimes.
 After Pierre Laval returned to head the government, Auphan was appointed State Secretary of the Navy from April 18 to November 18, 1942; he was succeeded by Jean-Marie Charles Abrial.

 November 1942 and the Toulon scuttling

 Following the Allied landings in North Africa (Operation Torch) on 8 November 1942 and the subsequent German occupation of the so-called Free Zone (11 November), Auphan instructed the Toulon naval commanders Jean de Laborde and André Marquis to prevent any seizure of the fleet and, if necessary, to scuttle the ships rather than allow capture.
 On 27 November 1942, with German forces attempting to take the base (Operation Lila), the French Navy scuttled its fleet at Toulon; several submarines escaped to North Africa or Spain.
 Auphan resigned on 18 November 1942, prior to the scuttling.

 1944 mission and arrest

 On 11 August 1944 Philippe Pétain tasked Auphan with approaching Charles de Gaulle regarding a formal handover of authority.
 Auphan delivered Pétain’s letter to General Alphonse Juin on 27 August 1944; de Gaulle refused to receive him and ordered his arrest.
+He subsequently became a fugitive and went into hiding.